gopinathsjsu/team-project-bruteforce/Documents/SatyadivyaMaddipudi_journal.md

     What task did I work on/complete?
       Completed search functionality with backend integration and testing all the features implemented and updated weekly srum report
     What am I planning to do to next?
-      Implementing add room functionality for the hotel employee What tasks are blocked waiting on another team member?
+      Implementing add room functionality for the hotel employee and implementing rewards (both ) What tasks are blocked waiting on another team member?
       None